 As we prepped him to check his blood again the silent tears escaped me.
 He was too out of it to notice, I’m thankful for that as the warm drops fell hard onto his meter.
-It is all too real that seizures in diabetics can lead to coma, which can lead to brain swelling and brain injury and all to often to death.
+It is all too real that seizures in people with diabetes can lead to coma, which can lead to brain swelling and brain injury and all too often to death.

 “Diabetes is a serious disease and if blood glucose levels are not regularly monitored and controlled, multiple complications may occur.
 A hypoglycemic seizure is one of these complications.
 It is triggered by dangerously low blood sugar levels.
 This condition may lead to a diabetic seizure.
 It can be fatal if not treated right away.”

 We witnessed too many of those exact types of deaths over the summer through the media.
-A little girl, no older than my youngest at the time, died of “complications” due to Type 1.
-She fell into a coma, this time because of hyperglyemia.
-Later, a boy a little older died at basketball camp, because the staff ignored that he was diabetic when he began to vomit (extremely dangerous to Type 1 diabetics).
+A little girl, no older than my youngest at the time, died of “complications” due to type 1.
+She fell into a coma, this time because of hyperglycemia.
+Later, a boy a little older died at basketball camp, because the staff ignored that he was a person with diabetes when he began to vomit (extremely dangerous to people with diabetes).
 And the list goes on, spanning from children to adults.